maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 ### Release changelog

-For a full list of features added and bugs fixed please see the full [Rocket.Chat iOS 1.7.1 release changelog](https://github.com/RocketChat/Rocket.Chat.iOS/releases/tag/v1.7.1) on GitHub.
+For a full list of features added and bugs fixed, please see the full [Rocket.Chat iOS 1.7.1 release changelog](https://github.com/RocketChat/Rocket.Chat.iOS/releases/tag/v1.7.1) on GitHub.